Partnering with Community Health Workers to Better Manage and Prevent Asthma

-RAMP is committed to increasing access to culturally-competent quality clinical care, and has long been committed to building the field of Community Health Workers (CHWs), who are often very successful in improving health outcomes and reducing healthcare utilization.
-Supporting CHWs also reflects the program’s social justice focus, in that—as so many CHWs are members of the communities they serve—RAMP is building the capacity and workforce of community members.
+RAMP is committed to increasing access to culturally-competent quality clinical care, and has long been committed to building the field of Community Health Workers (CHWs), who are often very successful in improving health outcomes and reducing healthcare utilization, especially in systemically excluded communities.
+Because CHWs are often members of the communities they serve, RAMP is also building the capacity and workforce in communities on the ground.

-In 2017, RAMP also advocated strongly for a California bill authorizing Medi-Cal reimbursement for CHWs and others to provide asthma education and in-home environmental assessments—a bill that passed through every legislative vote with bi-partisan near-unanimous support.
+RAMP engages in a wide range of policy efforts aimed at addressing the burden of asthma, including advocating for the integration of CHWs and promotoras into the health care system.
+In 2017, RAMP advocated strongly for a California bill authorizing Medi-Cal reimbursement for CHWs and others to provide asthma education and in-home environmental assessments—a bill that passed through every legislative vote with bi-partisan near-unanimous support.

 Largely resulting from advocacy efforts of organizations and networks across the state, in 2022 the California Department of Health Care Services (DHCS) is working to draft two State Plan Amendments (SPAs) to allow Medi-Cal reimbursement to non-licensed professionals, such as CHWs and promotoras.
 The SPAs will be submitted to the federal Centers for Medicare and Medicaid Services for approval by mid-2022.